novalagung/muslimboard/WEBSTORE.md

 7. Remote Codes

-    Muslim Board is using a 3rd party called OpenLayers.js.
-Inside the lib, there is an eval statement.
-We can't be sure whether it's actually executed or not, because on Muslim Board we only use its geolocation detection feature.

-    Other than that, there are several JSON files that are loaded through AJAX.
+    Muslim board do not use any remote codes.
+Aside of that, there are three JSON files that are loaded through AJAX.

 ## Links